mona-kay/mona-kay.github.io/_pages/presentations.md

 ## SQL for Data Science
 *April 14, 2020*

-I will be leading a 3 hour workshop titled _SQL for Data Science_ at ODSC East.
-Stay tuned for more details!
+I led a 3 hour workshop titled _SQL for Data Science_ at ODSC East's 2020 Virtual Conference.
+You can find all of the materials from this session [here](https://github.com/mona-kay/odsc-sql-for-data-science).

 ## Effective Use of Demographic Information
 *March 8, 2020*